hybridcattt/hybridcattt.com/_posts/2021-10-19-debugging-on-latest-ios-with-older-xcode.md

 Every year we get a new major iOS version to test our apps on.
 The lucky ones can immediately upgrade to the newest Xcode 13, building against the latest iOS 15 SDK.
-Some other, larger projects can take a while to get upgraded.
-Those projects have to be built with Xcode 12 in the meantime.
+Some other, larger projects can take a while to get upgraded, and have to be built with Xcode 12.5 in the meantime.
-But even though those apps can’t be upgraded yet, they are still expected to work well on the newest iOS.
-And solving problems and bugs requires debugging.

 Out of the box, older Xcode versions can’t work with newer iOS versions.
 If you try to use an iOS 15 device on Xcode 12.5, the device will be marked as unsupported and when running you'll get an error: _The run destination is not valid for running the scheme.
 Xcode doesn't support iOS 15_.

 ![Error: The run destination is not valid for running the scheme.
 Xcode doesn't support iOS 15.](/assets/posts/debugging-on-latest-ios-with-older-xcode/unsupported_device_error.png)

-However, with some tricks, I could not only run on iOS 15 but also debug with breakpoints and much more.
+However, with some tricks, I could not only run on iOS 15 with Xcode 12.5 but also debug with breakpoints and much more.

-If you're looking for the last years post, it's here: [Debugging on iOS 14 with Xcode 11](blog/debugging-on-ios14-with-xcode-11-post/).
+> If you're looking for the last years post, it's here: [Debugging on iOS 14 with Xcode 11](blog/debugging-on-ios14-with-xcode-11-post/)

 ## With Xcode 13 installed